Sunday, June 8, 2025

-Introduction to Theme and Message
+Theme vs Message

-In literature, the concepts of theme and message often serve as the backbone of storytelling, offering depth and meaning to narratives.
+The concepts of theme and message often serve as the backbone of storytelling, offering depth and meaning to narratives.
 A theme represents the central topic or underlying idea explored in a story, such as love, betrayal, or justice.
 It acts as the lens through which the narrative unfolds.
 In contrast, the message conveys the specific lesson or moral the author intends to communicate, emerging from the events and characters within the story.

 SEE more : cortexen wordpress theme